SFU-CMPT-201/lecture-notes/05-memory-management.md

     * `malloc()` works generally as follows.
         * We first pick a large enough free block from the linked list.
 There are many ways to find such a block and we will discuss a few algorithms later.
-For now, let's just assume that we have a way to pick a large enough free block.
+For now, let's just assume that we have a way to pick a large enough free block from the linked list.
         * We remove the chosen free block from the linked list.
         * We *split* the free block into two blocks---one block with the requested size, and the other block with the rest.